 Compliance for companies operating in or outside of Panama

-Companies with operations in Panamanian territory have more corporate compliance obligations than those operating outside of the country.
-Companies conducting activity outside of the country need to file an annual income tax declaration by March 31 of every year.
+Companies with operations in Panamanian territory (onshore) have more corporate compliance obligations than those operating outside of the country (offshore).
+Companies conducting activity inside of the country need to file an annual income tax declaration by March 31 of every year.
 You can request to extend this period to April 30.
+On the other hand, it is not necessary to file income tax returns for offshore companies with assets exclusively outside of Panama.

 Meet your obligations for corporate compliance in Panama with Biz Latin Hub